Permissionless-Software-Foundation/psf-multisig-approval/README.md

 This is an npm library for node.js.
 It implements the [PS009 specification for multisignature approval](https://github.com/Permissionless-Software-Foundation/specifications/blob/master/ps009-multisig-approval.md).
 The main consumers of this library of [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) and [ipfs-p2wdb-service](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service).

 ## Instancing Library
 This library depends on [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet).
-An instance of that library is expected to injected into this this one when instantiated.
+An instance of that library is expected to be injected into this this one when instantiated.
 Here is an example:

 ```javascript
 const SlpWallet = require('minimal-slp-wallet')